transcarpathia/A1-my-profile/index.md

 I have always expected to learn advanced coding, in order to create a relatively complex.
 But also cyber security to fend off malign actors' attacks on valuable internet properties, such as financial tranactions and private data.

-### Ideal job
+## Ideal job

 https://www.seek.com.au/job/51786574?type=standout#searchRequestToken=933e1e64-6e09-452d-911a-9745023071de

 This role offered will require the ideal candidate to manage cybersecurity across multiple units, navigating complex web systems used by different sub units of a government department, provide expert IT security advice against malicious activities to the government department, and fend off attacks if necessary.

 The skills involved includes tertiary degree in cybersecurity or equivalent, working knowledge of data security standards, as well as considerable prior experience in managing IT risks and provision of IT security advices.
-Based on my current level, while navigating threats are potentially a simultaneous strength and challenge, I will have to gain deeper understanding of current and emerging information threats, as well as real life experience, before it can be applied.
+Based on my current level, while navigating threats are potentially a simultaneous strength and challenge, I will have to gain deeper understanding of current and emerging information threats, as well as real life experience in managing IT risks, before I can apply for this position.

-### Personality test
+## Personality test

 # Header 1
 ## Header 2